ThorNM/ParChar/README.md

 # ParChar
 Characterization of suspended particles through image processing in Matlab

+/ Note that the code functionality is described in much more detail in a technical software metadata paper currently in review (April 2016) in Journal of Open Research Software

 Author: Thor Nygaard Markussen

 License: This software is distributed under the MIT license (see license.txt)